Commission on Cancer Accredited Program logo

 Treatment Options

 Whether you or someone you love has been diagnosed with cancer, knowing what to expect can help you cope.
+Our team is here to answer your questions and help you navigate the journey.

-From the initial diagnosis to treatment options and their impact we’ll be with you every step of the way to ensure you have access to the support and resources you and your family need.
+From the initial diagnosis to treatment options and their impact, we’ll be with you every step of the way to ensure you have access to the support and resources you and your family need.

-Most chemotherapy is given intravenously [IV] in our light-filled outpatient infusion center by experienced oncology nurses.
+Most chemotherapy is given through an IV in our natural light-filled outpatient infusion center by experienced oncology nurses.
+We have eight treatment chairs in a comfortable environment.

 It is also becoming more common for oncologists to prescribe oral chemotherapy/ immunotherapy treatment that comes in the form of pills or capsules.
 Oral treatment allows you to receive treatment at home but still requires special instructions and needs close monitoring by your healthcare team.